ZiGorium/Trikrome/.github/md_posts/new_post copy 3.md

 # My First Post

-This is the test post for the workflow.
+This is the test post for the workflow!

 - Item 1
 - Item 2